Habitat-Heroes/habitat-heroes/README.md

 # Habitat Heroes

+> Note: The current house building time and quiz reset time have been shortened for the purpose of allowing users to try out more features in the MVP.

 ## What it does

 Habitat Heroes is a virtual house-building game that mirrors the experience of physical volunteering programmes.
 There are 6 main features that the game supports: